natnew/natnew/README.md

 - 🤔 I’m looking for help with digital architectural, engineering and Construction projects
 - 💬 Ask me about BIM (Building Information Modeling) and Digital Twins
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact I started learning how to play chess at 6 years old.
+- ⚡ Fun fact: I started learning how to play chess at 6 years old.

 ### Find Me: